samibyers/e-commerce-back-end/README.md

   * [License](#license)
   * [Questions](#questions)
   ## Deployed Application
-  This application is deployed on Heroku at:
+  This application is deployed on Heroku at: https://vast-dawn-97075.herokuapp.com/
   ## Installation
-  In order for the application to run, the following must be installed: Node.js, MySQL, Sequelize, Express
+  In order for the application to run, the following must be installed: Node.js, MySQL, Sequelize, Express, Dotenv
   ## Usage
   You can use this application to get, post, and delete data from a MySQL database.
   ## Contributing